ffxivcode/AutoDuty/README.md

 <img align="right" width="150" height="150" src="logo.png">

 AutoDuty (AD) is a Dalamud plugin for FFXIV that serves as a tool to assist in the creation and following of paths through dungeons and duties.
 It's designed to enable automatic looping of instanced content with Duty Support, Trusts, or Squadrons.
-AD also boasts a wide range of plugins that it integrates with.

 Support for it can be found in the [Puni.sh Discord server](https://discord.gg/punishxiv).

 _Unlicensed code, which follows [default copyright law](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository#choosing-the-right-license)_